thecodersguilduk/wda-curriculum/lessons/debugging.md

 ## Outcomes

 At the end of this training you will be able to:
-1. Understand best practice for debugging.
+1. How to record bugs
+1. Access log files to get more information about bugs
-1. Use appropriate development tools for debugging.
+1. Use front end developmnet tools
-1. Create a useful bug report template.
+1. Know how to write basic tests

 ## Learner Requirements